 2019(CHICAGO FIRE): Made his season debut as a starter in a 2-1 loss on March 2 against the LA Galaxy … Played the full 90 minutes of the match.

 2018 (CHICAGO FIRE): Started in each of his 26 appearances in his second season with the Fire … Notched two assists in a hard-fought 3-2 win against New York FC on June 30 … Totaled three assists for the season … Made 10 consecutive starts from March 10 to May 12.

-2017 (CHICAGO FIRE): McCarty had five assists in 28 games, each of which were starts, during his first season with the Men in Red.
-McCarty’s contributions helped the team to the third-best record in MLS regular season play .
-He was recognized as an MLS All-Star for the second time in his career, and saw 45 minutes of action in the second half of that match.
-His first career assist with the Fire came in a 2-2 draw vs. MTL on 4/1.
-McCarty played his 300th career MLS regular season match in a 4-1 win at SJ on 9/27.
-MLS Cup Playoffs: Played 90 minutes in the Fire’s 4-0 loss vs. NY on 10/25.
-U.S. Open Cup: Played 58 minutes in the Fire’s first match of the tournament, a 1-0 win at St. Louis FC on 6/15.
+2017 (CHICAGO FIRE): McCarty had five assists in 28 games, each of which were starts, during his first season with the Men in Red … McCarty’s contributions helped the team to the third-best record in MLS regular season play ...
+He was recognized as an MLS All-Star for the second time in his career, and saw 45 minutes of action in the second half of the match against Real Madrid on Aug.
+2 … His first career assist with the Fire came in a 2-2 draw vs. MTL on April 1 … McCarty played his 300th career MLS regular season match in a 4-1 win at SJ on Sept.
+27 … MLS Cup Playoffs: Played 90 minutes in the Fire’s 4-0 loss vs. NY on Oct.
+25.

-COLLEGE (NORTH CAROLINA): Had successful two-year career at the University of North Carolina … As a sophomore in 2005, led UNC with eight assists and was named second team All-America and first team All-ACC … As a freshman, played in 21 games in midfield and made five starts.
+COLLEGE (UNC AT CHAPEL HILL): Had a successful two-year career at the University of North Carolina at Chapel Hill … As a sophomore in 2005, led UNC with eight assists and was named second team All-America and first team All-ACC … As a freshman, played in 21 games in midfield and made five starts.